Restaurant: Bistro Na

 Fried tofu.
 Very interesting texture.
 I liked it.

-The gang poses in the room.
+The gang poses in the room on 11/29/17.
 We finished the place out since Chinese rarely stay past 8:30.
+Look at the table carefully as it’s small for a Chinese round table and they consider it 6-8 people but it’s barely 6 for us.

 Overall, a nice place.
 The allowed corkage and service was very pleasant — however it was a touch confused as is often the case at Chinese places.
 They had all these managers and the like but couldn’t quite coordinate.
 But they were extremely nice!